 Rough Cost of a Pick-Pack-Pal System

-The rough project costs for a system running approximately 20 cases of finished product per minute might be as follows;
+The rough project costs for a system running approximately 20 cases per minute might be:

-• Conveyor layout requirements will add cost to all the items above.
+- Conveyor layout requirements add cost to all items above

-• Machine manufacturing requirements (stainless, washdown, etc) can also have a significant impact on system price.
+- Machine manufacturing requirements (stainless, washdown, etc.) can significantly impact price

-The total for a robotic end of line automation solution based on the above values could be in the range of $700,000 or more depending on individual project parameters.
+The total for a robotic end-of-line solution based on the values above could be in the range of $750,000 or more, depending on your project parameters.

 Deeper Dive into Pick-Pack-Pal